lincolncpp/grape2d/README.md

 2D game engine for Linux and Windows (MingW) utilizing SDL2/C++

 ## Getting started
-You can install, uninstall and build from source code directly from the Makefile.
+You can install, uninstall and build from source code directly from the Makefile

 ### Prerequisites
 Before you use, you will need to install the following libraries